vippsas/management-api/management-api-guide.md

     opt Merchant does not have a Merchant Agreement (MA) Portal-->>Merchant: Show information and navigation to the MA form Merchant-->>Portal: Fill out MA
-        Portal-->>Vipps: MA is sent for processing
+        Portal-->>VMP: MA is sent for processing
         Merchant->>Portal: Re-access pre-filled form
     end
     API->>Portal: Provides pre-filled data
     Portal->>Merchant: Show pre-filled form
     Merchant->>Portal: Submit form
-    Portal->>Vipps: PO is sent for processing
+    Portal->>VMP: PO is sent for processing
-    Vipps->>Vipps: Processing
+    VMP->>VMP: Processing
-    opt Vipps requires additional information
+    opt Vipps MobilePay requires additional information
-        Vipps->>Merchant: Sometimes: Ask for additional information
+        VMP->>Merchant: Sometimes: Ask for additional information
-        Merchant->>Vipps: Sometimes: Provide additional information
+        Merchant->>VMP: Sometimes: Provide additional information
     end
-    Vipps->>Merchant: Email with MSN and other details Vipps->>Partner/Merchant: Email with MSN and other details
+    VMP->>Merchant: Email with MSN and other details VMP->>PM: Email with MSN and other details
 ```

 ### Scenarios

-**Please note:** The only method Vipps has to verify that a user has the right
+**Please note:** The only way we can verify that a user is allowed
 to sign a merchant agreement for a merchant is by using data from
 [Brønnøysundregistrene](https://brreg.no).
 It is therefore a requirement that the user logging in on
 [portal.vipps.no](https://portal.vipps.no)
-is registered as chairman of the board ("styreleder") or CEO ("daglig leder").
+is registered as chairman of the board (_styreleder_) or CEO (_daglig leder_).
 The user will then automatically be presented with the pre-filled PO.

 #### Scenario 1: The merchant does not have a Merchant Agreement